+As we look to the future it is profitable to establish short and long-term marital goals, taking into account significant areas of marriage need.
+The following checklist is given as a sounding board with which to identify pertinent issues and celebrate growth in oneness.
+Both partners should indicate their own choices and come together to define perceptions This exercise is something that can be done periodically throughout the various stages of a marriage!

+MY CHOICES:

+MY PARTNER'S CHOICES:

+Day Seven

-taking into account significant areas of marriag sounding board with which to isolate pertinent issues.
-Both partners should indicate their owns.
-This exercise is something that can be done MY CHOICES: MY PARTNER'S CHOICES: Accomplishments and qualities to be verbalized Cultivating mutual interests and f learning one another's interests Friendship building str ategies between spouses Satisfying nee ds for intimacy Approachiną no talk issues Destructive individu al patterns to correct Destructive partne r patterns to correct Constructive pat terns to encourage The need for individual counse eling in areas where we are stuck The need for marriage counse ling in areas where we are stuck $$ Values that need to be str engthened in our marriage Financial expectations, commun ication, and patterns that affect us Specific decisions that nee ed to be made (our process) Friendship building strategies with o thers that can encourage our marriage - within and without cause needs in a marital rela even change.
-We must not lose our composure to maturity in marriage!
-Based upon the above areas of measurab marriage we purpose to: le goals, over the next few months in our
+Accomplishments and qualities to be verbalized Cultivating mutual interests and learning one another's interests Friendship building strategies between spouses Satisfying needs for intimacy Approaching no talk issues Destructive individual patterns to correct Destructive partner patterns to correct Constructive patterns to encourage The need for individual counseling in areas where we are stuck The need for marriage counseling in areas where we are stuck Yalues which need to be strengthened in our marriage

+Specific decisions that need to be made (our process)

+Friendship building strategies with others that can encourage our marriage

+A marriage is never static.
+Issues from within and without cause needs in a marital relationship to continually modify and sometimes even change.
+We must not lose our composure or be surprised at our difficulties, but press on to maturity in marriage!

+Based upon the above areas of measurable goals, over the next few months in our marriage we purpose to:

+Day Eight